emalherbi-zz/boottable/README.md

 });
 ```

-## 'add'
+### add

--- Added items in the table, after returning from the database. (bootTable/example/js/script.js - method all)
+- Added items in the table, after returning from the database. (bootTable/example/js/script.js - method all)

 ```javascript
 var header = {